-2 owned by or in the custody or possession of the decedent at the time of death.
-The inventory the inventory to interested persons that request it.
+1 personal representative shall prepare and file with the court an inventory of property owned by 2 the decedent at the time of death, listing it with reasonable detail, and specifying each item, its may employ appraisers.
+The personal representative shall mail or delive a copy of the inventory to interested persons that request it.
 A successor personal representative need not file an inventory if an inventory was previously filed.